Dilute Russell's viper venom time

 Dilute Russell's viper venom time (dRVVT) is a laboratory test often used for detection of lupus anticoagulant (LA).
+It is an assessment of the time for blood to clot in the presence of a diluted amount of venom from Russell's viper (Daboia russelii), a highly venomous snake native to the Indian subcontinent and named after the herpetologist Patrick Russell.

 History

 Russell's viper venom (RVV) was known to clot blood many years ago.
-It was widely used as a styptic to clot minor wounds when razor blades were more commonly used for shaving (e.g. “Stypven”, Burroughs-Wellcome Pharma).
+It was widely used as a styptic to clot minor wounds when razor blades were more commonly used for shaving (e.g. "Stypven", Burroughs-Wellcome Pharma).
 RVV came to be useful in laboratory tests for blood clotting factors V, X, prothrombin and phospholipid.

 It was first used in clotting tests for lupus anticoagulant (LA) in an individual case in 1975.
-The “dilute Russells Viper Venom time (dRVVT)” test was then applied in 1985 to diagnose LA in a large number of patients and it became more widely used for this purpose.
+The "dilute Russell's viper venom time (dRVVT)" test was then applied in 1985 to detect LA in a large number of patients and it became more widely used for this purpose.
 This multi-step method involved adding individual solutions of dilute phospholipid, RVV and calcium chloride to a test plasma and then measuring how long it took for the mixture to clot.

 In 1989, researchers at Westmead Hospital developed a simpler assay by combining the venom, phospholipid, and calcium into a single reagent.
 Its first use on LA patients was reported in 1990.
-It was commercialized as “LA Screen” by Gradipore Ltd, Sydney (later Life Diagnostics) and distributed widely by American Diagnostica Inc (New York) as “dVVTest”.
+It was commercialized as "LA Screen" by Gradipore Ltd, Sydney (later Life Diagnostics) and distributed widely by American Diagnostica Inc (New York) as "dVVTest".

 The reagent was improved in 1992 by making it resistant to the widely used interfering anticoagulant heparin.
-Also a new LA resistant version with increased phospholipid was released at that time.
-This was introduced as “LA-Confirm” by Gradipore and “dVVConfirm” by American Diagnostica.
-Results with this high phospholipid reagent were not prolonged by most LA but remained similarly affected as in the "screen" test by all other variables in test plasmas (Gradipore product information).
+A new LA resistant version with increased phospholipid was also released at that time.
+This was introduced as "LA-Confirm" by Gradipore and "dVVConfirm" by American Diagnostica.
+Results with this high phospholipid reagent were not prolonged by most LA, but remained similarly affected as in the "screen" test by all other variables in test plasmas (Gradipore product information).
 The combination of screening and confirmatory dRVVT reagents made identification of LA more simple.
 Manufacture of these reagents has since passed on to the major diagnostic companies such as Diagnostica Stago, Precision Biologic, and IL/Werfen.